getsentry/sentry-docs/src/wizard/python/quart.md

 ---

 The Quart integration adds support for the [Quart Web Framework](https://gitlab.com/pgjones/quart).
-We support Quart >= 0.16.1.
+We support Quart versions 0.16.1 and higher.

-A Python version of 3.7 or greater is also required.
+A Python version of 3.7 or higher is also required.

 1. Install `sentry-sdk` from PyPI: